 Understanding the Link Between Anxiety and Sensory Processing Challenges

-How are anxiety and sensory processing challenges related, especially in children?
-Many parents and professionals notice that children with Sensory Processing Disorder (SPD) commonly experience heightened anxiety.
-But understanding why this happens and, more importantly, how to help, can sometimes feel overwhelming.
-This guide is designed for parents, educators, therapists, and anyone supporting children with sensory needs.
-Here, you’ll gain practical strategies, up-to-date insights, and trusted resources to better support kids facing both SPD and anxiety.
+How are anxiety and sensory processing challenges connected, especially in kids?
+Many parents and helpers see that children with Sensory Processing Disorder (SPD) often feel more anxious.
+But understanding why this happens—and how to help—can be hard.
+This guide is made for parents, teachers, therapists, and anyone who supports kids with sensory needs.
+Here, you’ll find useful tips, the latest ideas, and trusted information to better help kids dealing with both SPD and anxiety.

 What You’ll Learn: